gotthardp/rabbitmq-coap-pubsub/README.md

 other CoAP client and perform all standard operations:

  - Discover the `/ps` function and available resources by `GET /.well-known/core`.
-   The server will return a list of available resources.
+   The broker will return a list of available resources, including the pub/sub function and all topic values.
    <pre>
    $ ./coap-client coap://127.0.0.1/.well-known/core?rt=core.ps
    &lt;/ps>;rt="core.ps",&lt;/ps/topic1>;ct=0;sz=15600
    </pre>
- - Create a topic by `POST /ps "<topic1>"`
+ - Create a topic by `POST /ps "<topic1>"`.
+   The broker will create an x-lvc exchange named "topic1".
    <pre>
    $ ./coap-client -m post coap://127.0.0.1/ps -e "&lt;topic1>"
    </pre>
- - Publish to a topic by `PUT /ps/topic1 "1033.3"`
+ - Publish to a topic by `PUT /ps/topic1 "1033.3"` or `PUT /ps/topic1/key "1033.3"`.
+   The broker will publish a message to the exchange "topic1", optionally using the routing key "key".
    <pre>
    $ ./coap-client -m put coap://127.0.0.1/ps/topic1 -e "1033.3"
    </pre>
- - Get the most recent published value by `GET /ps/topic1`
+ - Get the most recent published value by `GET /ps/topic1` or `GET /ps/topic1/key`
    <pre>
    $ ./coap-client coap://127.0.0.1/ps/topic1
    1033.3
    </pre>
- - Subscribe to a topic by `GET /ps/topic1 Observe:0 Token:XX`
+ - Subscribe to a topic by `GET /ps/topic1 Observe:0` or `GET /ps/topic1/key Observe:0`
- - Receive publications as `2.05 Content Token:XX`
+ - Receive publications as `2.05 Content`
    <pre>
-   $ ./coap-client coap://127.0.0.1/ps/topic1 -s 10 -T "XX"
+   $ ./coap-client coap://127.0.0.1/ps/topic1 -s 10
    </pre>
  - Remove a topic by `DELETE /ps/topic1`<br/>
-   Note, this will also terminate all CoAP observers of this topic.
+   The broker will delete the exchange "topic1" and terminate all CoAP observers of this topic.
    <pre>
    $ ./coap-client -m delete coap://127.0.0.1/ps/topic1
    </pre>